BRICS Bank to set up regional office in Gujarat

 New Delhi, May 20

-The New Development Bank (NDB) – or BRICS Bank as it is colloquially known – has announced the launch of its Indian Regional Office (IRO) in Gujarat International Finance Tec-City (GIFT City).
+The New Development Bank (NDB) or BRICS Bank has announced the launch of its Indian Regional Office (IRO) in Gujarat International Finance Tec-City (GIFT City).

 The office will focus on initial project preparation, project implementation and monitoring as well as regional portfolio management.
 “The Indian Regional Office will be instrumental in enhancing NDB’s engagement with borrowers and stakeholders.
-IRO expands our on-the-ground presence, contributing to preparing and implementing projects,” said NDB President Marcos Troyjo, a Brazilian, who had succeeded K V Kamath.
+The IRO expands our on-the-ground presence, contributing to preparing and implementing projects,” said NDB President Marcos Troyjo, a Brazilian, who had succeeded KV Kamath.

-The Bank is in the final stages of preparing for the physical opening of the office.
-NDB will soon announce the appointment of the Director-General, India Regional Office.

 Tribune Shorts